inkydragon/JuliaZH.jl/zh_CN/doc/src/manual/conversion-and-promotion.md

 ```

 Floating-point values are promoted to the largest of the floating-point argument types.
 Integer
-values are promoted to the larger of either the native machine word size or the largest integer
+values are promoted to the largest of the integer argument types.
+If the types are the same size
-argument type.
-Mixtures of integers and floating-point values are promoted to a floating-point
+but differ in signedness, the unsigned type is chosen.
+Mixtures of integers and floating-point
-type big enough to hold all the values.
-Integers mixed with rationals are promoted to rationals.
+values are promoted to a floating-point type big enough to hold all the values.
+Integers mixed
+with rationals are promoted to rationals.
 Rationals mixed with floats are promoted to floats.
-Complex values mixed with real values are
-promoted to the appropriate kind of complex value.
+Complex values mixed with real values are promoted to the appropriate kind of complex value.

 That is really all there is to using promotions.
 The rest is just a matter of clever application,
 the most typical "clever" application being the definition of catch-all methods for numeric operations